You Know You Should Be Posting Video. You Just Don't Have the Time.

 Rendering

 Your script is rendered with synchronised voiceover, burned-in captions, and format-specific visuals.
-The output is a professional short-form video that positions you as a category expert — without you ever appearing on camera.
+The output is a professional short-form video that positions you as a category expert — without you ever needing to appear on camera.

 What happens: Preview the rendered video.
 Approve for publishing or send back for adjustments.